HarkSpace/Hark/README.en.md

 ## 📝 Project Introduction

-HuLa is an instant messaging system built with Tauri, Vite 7, Vue 3, and TypeScript.
+Hark is an instant messaging system built with Tauri, Vite 7, Vue 3, and TypeScript.
 It leverages Tauri's cross-platform capabilities and Vue 3's reactive design, combined with TypeScript's type safety features and Vite 7's fast build process, providing users with an efficient, secure, and user-friendly communication solution.

 ## 🛠️ Tech Stack